-Both Texas and Delaware law permit corporations to merge with other corporations by adopting a plan of merger and obtaining the requisite shareholder approval.
-Under Texas law, approval of a merger will generally require approval of the holders of at least two-thirds of the outstanding shares entitled to vote on the merger, while Delaware law provides that mergers may be approved by a vote of the holders of a majority of the outstanding shares.
-As with other transactions, the Texas Corporate Statues permit a corporation's certificate of formation to reduce the required vote to an affirmative vote of the holders of a majority of the outstanding shares.
-The shares are shared to be a shared
+Both Texas and Delaware law permit corporations to merge with other corporations by adopting a plan of merger and obtaining the requisite shareholder approval.461 Under Texas law, approval of a merger will generally require approval of the holders of at least two-thirds of the outstanding shares entitled to vote on the merger, while Delaware law provides that mergers may be approved by a vote of the holders of a majority of the outstanding shares.462 As with other transactions, the Texas Corporate Statues permit a corporation's certificate of formation to reduce the required vote to an affirmative vote of the holders of a majority of the outstanding shares.463

-Both Texas and Delaware permit a merger to be effected without shareholder approval if the corporation is the sole surviving corporation, the shares of stock of the corporation are not changed as a result of the merger and the total number of shares of stock issued pursuant to the merger does not exceed 20% of the shares of the corporation outstanding immediately prior to the merger.
-388
+Both Texas and Delaware permit a merger to be effected without shareholder approval if the corporation is the sole surviving corporation, the shares of stock of the corporation are not changed as a result of the merger and the total number of shares of stock issued pursuant to the merger does not exceed 20% of the shares of the corporation outstanding immediately prior to the merger.464

 Board action on a plan of merger is required under both Texas and Delaware law.
-However, Texas law does not require that the board of directors approve the plan of merger, but rather it need only adopt a resolution directing the submission of the plan of merger to the corporation's shareholders.
-Such a resolution must either recommend that the plan of merger be approved or communicate the basis for the board's determination that the plan be submitted to shareholders without any recommendation.
-The Texas Corporate Statues' allowance of directors to submit a plan of merger to shareholders without recommendation is intended to address those few circumstances in which a board may consider it appropriate for shareholders to be given the right to vote on a plan of merger but for fiduciary or other reasons the board has
+However, Texas law does not require that the board of directors approve the plan of merger, but rather it need only adopt a resolution directing the submission of the plan of merger to the corporation's shareholders.465 Such a resolution must either recommend that the plan of merger be approved or communicate the basis for the board's determination that the plan be submitted to shareholders without any recommendation.466 The Texas Corporate Statues' allowance of directors to submit a plan of merger to shareholders without recommendation is intended to address those few circumstances in which a board may consider it appropriate for shareholders to be given the right to vote on a plan of merger but for fiduciary or other reasons the board has concluded that it would not be appropriate for the board to make a recommendation.467

-384 567 A.2d 1279, 1286 (Del.
-1989).
+460 567 A.2d 1279, 1286 (Del.
+1989) (citing Mills Acquisition Co., 559 A.2d 1286-88).

-See TBOC §§ 10.001, 21.452; TBCA art.
-5.01; DGCL §§ 251-58; see generally Curtis W. Huff, The New Texas Business Corporation Act Merger Provisions, 21 St. MARY'S L.J.
+461 See TBOC §§ 10.001, 21.452; TBCA art.
+5.01; DGCL §§ 251-58; see generally Curtis W. Huff, The New Texas Business Corporation Act Merger Provisions, 21 ST. MARY'S L.J.
 109 (1989).

-TBOC §§ 21.452, 21.457; TBCA art.
-5.03E; DGCL § 251(c).
+462 Compare TBOC §§ 21.452, 21.457, and TBCA art.
+5.03(E), with DGCL § 251(c).

-387 TBOC § 21.365(a); TBCA art.
+463 TBOC § 21.365(a); TBCA art.
 2.28.

-TBOC § 21.459; TBCA art.
-5.03G; DGCL § 251(f).
+464 TBOC § 21.459; TBCA art.
+5.03(G); DGCL § 251(f).

-389 TBOC § 21.452(b)(2)(B); TBCA art.
-5.03B(1).
+465 TBOC § 21.452(b)(2)(B) (Vernon 2006); TBCA art.
+5.03(B)(1).

-390 TBOC § 21.452(d); TBCA art.
-5.03B(1).
+466 TBOC § 21.452(d); TBCA art.
+5.03(B)(1).